Yamini-Ranganathan/Cervical-Cancer-Predication/README.md

 It is recommended that some additional steps be taken like feature engineering to get a deeper look into this.
 The second best model was the ensemble method without PCA and SMOTE.

-**BEST MODEL?**:
+**BEST MODEL**:
-Custom Ensemble Model: Super learner Ensemble method (Base learners:Decision Tree & Bagging & XGBoost as meta learner) is the best model for predicting cervical cancer as we get a perfect score for 100% for accuracy, 1.0 for F1, prescison, recall, and AUC-ROC score and 97% accuracy when there is no SMOTE/PCA.
+Custom Ensemble Model: Super learner Ensemble method (Base learners:Decision Tree & Bagging & XGBoost as meta learner) without PCA & SMOTE with 97% accuracy and AUC-ROC -score of 0.93.